sanojsiby3298/Flight-Controller-TakeOff/README.md

   <img src="https://github.com/user-attachments/assets/02164593-6775-4292-92d6-750c4424bcbd" width="400" height="400"/>
 </p>

 An STM32F405-based Betaflight flight controller, designed in KiCad specifically for Takeoff.
-It's built to carry only the circuitry it actually needs for this platform, not the full feature set you'd find on a commercial FC trying to serve every possible use case.
+Designed a 4-layer, 38×38mm STM32F405RGT6-based flight controller PCB from schematic to fabrication-ready Gerbers for a 20 to 30 unit drone build program at Toronto Metropolitan University.

-Status: routing complete, in pre-order verification.
+Current Progress: Ordered an initial test set, waiting for delivery from JLCPCB (08/24/2026)

 This README follows the same block structure as the schematic sheet.